hathimanan/seekurify/SECURITY.md

 ## Reporting a Vulnerability

-Vaultence takes security seriously.
+SEEKurify takes security seriously.
 If you discover a potential vulnerability, please follow these steps:

 1. **Contact Method:**
-   Email our security team at **security@vaultence.com** with a clear description of the vulnerability, steps to reproduce it, and any supporting files if necessary.
+   Email our security team at **security@seekurify.com** with a clear description of the vulnerability, steps to reproduce it, and any supporting files if necessary.

 2. **Response Time:**
    We aim to acknowledge all reports within **48 hours** and provide updates on the resolution process.